k0src/Floating-Headings-Obsidian-Plugin/README.md

 ### Custom Regex

 Custom Regex patterns can be used to parse and extract heading text from headers.
 By default, the panel shows the raw text of the heading.
-If you want to extract specific text, you can define a custom regex pattern, using a named capture group `heading_text`.
+If you want to extract specific text, you can define a custom regex pattern, using a named capture group heading_text.

 #### Custom Regex Examples